 Have Plex Automatically Add Trailers & Extras For You

-Users with a Plex Pass subscription can automatically have extras added to their library.
+Users with an active Plex Pass subscription can automatically have extras added for movies in their library.
 These extras are sourced from a licensed online provider and will stream for you as needed.

 Note: Automatic extras requires an active Plex Pass subscription.
 These extras are not downloaded and stored locally; they are streamed as-needed and thus require an active internet connection to use.